 Realised gains and losses on investments carried at market value are calculated as the difference between sale proceeds and purchase price and are recognised when the sale transaction occurs.
-Unrealised gains and losses on investments represent the difference between the valuation at the date of the statement of financial position and their purchase price.
-All investment return is considered to arise on such funds.
-The Syndicate reported no unrealised gains for the period 31 December 2021.
+Unrealised gains and losses on investments represent the difference between the valuation at the date of the statement of financial position and their valuation at the previous statement of financial position, or purchase price if acquired during the year, together with the reversal of unrealised gains and losses recognised in earlier accounting periods in respect of investment disposals in the current period.